pamellaccar/gromacs_plumed_hremd/README.md

 # Molecular Dynamics with enhanced sampling tutorial using GROMACS and PLUMED

-This is my master's thesis using Hamiltonian replica exchange molecular dynamics (HREMD) to understand the interaction mechanism of two proteins: an epitope of the *Plasmodium falciparum* AMA1 protein and a monoclonal antibody.
+In my master's thesis I used Hamiltonian replica exchange molecular dynamics (HREMD) to understand the interaction mechanism of two proteins: an epitope of the *Plasmodium falciparum* AMA1 protein and a monoclonal antibody.
 In this case, AMA1 has flexible regions, and the enhanced sampling avoids the molecule being trapped in energy barriers with non-representative conformations.
 Replica exchange was applied to the entire epitope and only to the antigenic site regions of the antibody.

 Check the full thesis here: [Estudo de Dinâmica Molecular do mecanismo de interação antígeno-anticorpo da proteína AMA1 do Plasmodium falciparum](https://www.repositorio.unicamp.br/acervo/detalhe/1375042?guid=1709124927980&returnUrl=%2fresultado%2flistar%3fguid%3d1709124927980%26quantidadePaginas%3d1%26codigoRegistro%3d1375042%231375042&i=1)